-When Volkswagen purchased the Bugatti brand, it had one goal: Build the fastest production car in the world.
-The original Veyron achieved that goal, and with a price tag of $1.7 million and a quad-turbocharged W16 engine producing 1,000hp, it also boasted the most superlatives of any production car.
+When Volkswagen purchased the Bugatti brand from Romano Artioli, it had one goal: Build the fastest production car in the world.
+The original Veyron achieved it, and with a price tag of $1.7 million and a quad-turbocharged W16 engine producing 1,000hp, it also became one of the most impressive series-produced cars ever created.

 Yet the Veyron was soon dethroned by the SSC Ultimate Aero, so Bugatti came back with the Veyron Super Sport.
 This Veyron-plus had 1,200hp, and numerous aerodynamic changes meant to help gain a few extra miles per hour.

-With a top speed of 268mph recorded at Volkswagen’s Ehra-Lessein test track, the Veyron Super Sport was once recognized as the world’s second-fastest production car by Guinness.
+With a top speed of 268mph recorded at Volkswagen’s Ehra-Lessein test track, the Veyron Super Sport was crowned the world’s second-fastest production car by Guinness.
 The related Veyron Grand Sport Vitesse is also the world’s fastest open-topped car, with a top speed of 254mph.